Krakus' Mound: History

-Similar to other ancient structures, such as Stonehenge, the Krakus Mound may have been constructed with astronomy in mind.
-If one stands on the Krakus Mound and looks towards Wanda Mound at sunrise on the morning of Beltane, the second-largest Celtic feast day, one will see the sun rise directly over Wanda Mound.
+Similarly to other ancient structures such as Stonehenge, Krakus' Mound may have been constructed with astronomy in mind.
+If one stands on Krakus' Mound and looks toward Wanda's Mound at sunrise on the morning of Beltane, the second-greatest Celtic feast day, one sees the sun rise directly over Wanda's Mound.

-Until the mid-1830s, a folk festival was held annually on the first Tuesday after Easter on the slopes of the Krakus Mound.
-It's been revived in the 2000s and is being held annually again.
+Until the mid-1830s, a folk festival was held annually on the first Tuesday after Easter on the slopes of Krakus' Mound.
+It was revived in the 2000s and is again held annually.